mdwe/aws-in-practice-workshop/instructions/ex2/ex2.md

 *Lambda*, *DynamoDB*, *S3*

 ### Questions
-1. What do you think is better option: public SQS or API endpoint which publish data to SQS?
+1. What do you think is better option: public SNS or API endpoint which publish data to SNS?